 - My mother’s Francis the First sterling silver

-- Our white with gold trim napkins rolled up and tied with more plaid ribbon
+- I rolled up our white with gold trim napkins and tied them with more plaid ribbon

 - I love to use our collection of salt cellars for formal dinner parties

 - Wine glasses in our Lenox Holiday pattern and in our Waterford Messina pattern; we always keep wine charms on the Christmas glasses.